BishopFox/BrokenHill/docs/GCG_attack/gcg_attack.md

 In other words, what makes the GCG attack special is that *even if the LLM has been conditioned to not provide the type of information in the request, it is very likely to ignore that conditioning*, because (to anthropomorphise a bit) the LLM can see that *it has already agreed to provide the information*, and therefore, statistically, the most likely text to follow is exactly the information it was conditioned not to provide.

 It's a little like some types of manipulative behaviour used against humans, but without any hope of the victim making a conscious effort to avoid their instinctual response, because LLMs are not self-aware.
-If a con artist is trying to convince a mark to give them money after performing some sort of song-and-dance, the hard parts are getting the mark to pay attention to the con artist in the first place, then take out their wallet at the end.
+If a con artist is trying to convince someone to give them money after performing a song-and-dance, the hard parts are convincing that person to pay attention to the con artist in the first place, then convincing them to take out their wallet at the end.
 Most people have many memories of watching a performer or interacting with staff at a business, then taking out their wallet and giving a tip.
 Even more so, most people have countless memories of giving someone money after taking out their wallet - many more than they have memories of taking out their wallet but not paying for something.
-After the wallet has been taken out, statistically, the most familiar thing for them to do is to provide money.
+After the wallet has been taken out, statistically, the most familiar thing to do is to pay the person who is waiting expectantly.

 ### A slightly deeper dive into the GCG attack